The 3 Big Nasties of Nursing

 Sometimes, you can feel the blocked duct and other times, like in my case, the whole area or an entire side of the breast is sore and you can’t pin it down to a specific location (totally frustrating).
 Sometimes the whole damn breast feels like a clogged duct!
 (Confession: I threw a book against the wall one time because I was in so much pain.
 It takes a lot for me to throw a book against the wall…)

 Not sure if that’s what you have?
 Do this: bend over at the waist and let the weight of your breasts fall forward.
-If you have one, you’ll really feel it in this position.
+If you have a blocked duct, you’ll really feel it in this position.

 So… I consider myself a blocked duct veteran.
 A frequent customer, if you will.
 I can confidently say that I have scoured every nook and cranny on the internet, talked to oodles of lactation consultants, doctors, other moms… you name it.
 When you get blocked ducts that can’t be resolved, you get a little desperate.